 Yes!
 First year students can attend to learn more about companies and potential job opportunities.
 Employers that are open to meeting with first year students will be marked at the fair.

-Before the Fairs
+Before the Fair

-Before the fairs, do some research on the employers who will be attending and think about which employers you’d like to meet with and learn more about.
+Before the fair, do some research on the employers who will be attending and think about which employers you’d like to meet with and learn more about.
 Write down two or three questions you would ask a recruiter.
 Below are some sample questions you might want to ask.

 This is an accordion element with a series of buttons that open and close related content panels.